daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 <Example code applying permissions to table.
 Update previous sentence to clarify tf or gcloud cmd>

 ```
-***Code Example: Creating a Pub/Sub topic schema with Terraform***
+***Code Example: Applying required permissions to BigQuery table with Terraform***

 # Defining Pub/Sub Topic Schema
 The Pub/Sub Topic schema defines the fields within the message that correspond to the columns within the BigQuery table.
 For this to work, the Topic Schema names and value types must match the BigQuery schema names and value types.
 Any optional fields within the Topic schema must also be optional within BigQuery schema.
 However required fields within the Topic schema do not need to be required within the BigQuery schema.
-If there are any fields within the BigQuery schema that are not present within the Topic schema, this fields must be in nullable mode within BigQuery schema.
+If there are any fields within the BigQuery schema that are not present within the Topic schema, these fields must be in nullable mode within BigQuery schema.

 ```
 <Example code creating pub/sub topic schema>